 Should CSM be closing the support tickets?
 This is the most common debate among SaaS founders.
 A Customer Success Manager (CSM) will have to attend to some escalated issues.
 But before we get into it, let’s understand the key difference between Success Managers and Support Reps.

 Customer Success and Customer Support

 Customer success managers are the domain experts who endeavor to help the customer achieve their business outcomes using your product.
 They are the ones who help you get to the desired business impact.
 Whereas Customer support teams are product and technology experts.
 The team deals with product-related issues and educates the customer about how the product works.
 They make sure the product delivers what the business manager has promised to the customer.
 They ensure the product works, operates, and is functional.

 A support ticket records interactions between a customer and a customer support team.
 It’s one of the channels through which a customer reaches out to you.
 When a customer submits any query, a support ticket is formed and shared between the customer and the support rep.

-Whether the support ticket should be handled by the customer success manager or support rep entirely depends on what the support ticket is related to.
+Whether the CSM should handle the support ticket or should the support rep, entirely depends on what the support ticket is related to.
 If it is related to the product query, the support team handles it and if it is related to the business side of the product; it should be handled by the success team.
-For example- if the customers get in touch with a query like “How to use this feature?” or “This feature is not working “and etc should be handled by the support rep but if the query is” I have not been able to increase my conversion rates by using your product”, the support rep needs to get the success team involved.
+For example- if the customers get in touch with a query like “How to use this feature?” or “This feature is not working “etc should be handled by the support rep but if the query is” I have not been able to increase my conversion rates by using your product”, the support rep needs to get the success team involved.